sa-areekal/sa-areekal.github.io/content/home/experience.md

     company_logo: ''
     date_start: '2019-07-24'
     date_end: '2019-07-24'
-    description: Workshop on Introduction to Machine Learning focused on Applications in Biology for Undergraduate Teachers
+    description: Workshop on introduction to machine learning focused on applications in biology for undergraduate teachers conducted by the Centre of Excellence in Science and Mathematics Education (CoESME), IISER Pune

   - title: Teaching Assistant - Data science
     company: IISER Pune